Idaho Car Insurance Requirements and Laws

 What is the law for car insurance in Idaho?

 Idaho Statutes § 49-1229 is the law that car insurance is required in minimum amounts for all vehicles.
-Additionally, Idaho Statutes § 49-117 gives the minimum amounts that are required per person and per accident.
+Additionally, Idaho Statutes § 49-117 gives the minimum amounts required per person and accident.

 Can a driver self-insure in the State of Idaho?